milador/RaspberryPi-Joystick/NSGamepad/README.md

   6. Perform the software setup.

-  7. Disconnect (OTG Micro USB B to USB A Female) adapter and power supply through (Micro USB B) power port.
+  7. Disconnect (OTG Micro USB B to USB A Female) adapter and connect power supply through (Micro USB B) power port.

   8. Connect the (Micro USB B Male to USB A Male) cable to (Micro USB B) data port on RaspberryPi Zero W.